 Do the math: Save about $400-640 per year

-- According to the National Association of College Stores, college students spend about $67 per month on clothing.
-That comes out to about $804 per year when you buy new clothes.
+- According to College Covered, an average college student spends about $78 per month on clothing.
+That comes out to about $936 per year when you buy new clothes.

 - Thrift clothing is typically discounted 50-80%, so if you do all of your shopping at thrift stores, you will save $402-643 per year (of the average $804 per year spend)!

 The cost of filling your car with gas can add up!
 If you choose to attend a university in a downtown setting, you will be within walking distance of all of your essentials.

 Need some groceries or snacks?
 Walk to a nearby grocery or convenience store, rather than driving.
 Want to go out for a date in Minneapolis?
 Walk to the Stone Arch Bridge, the Guthrie Theatre, or take the Light-rail to attractions all around the metro area.